-Dependents of US expatriate employees of organizations with policy-mandated Board appointments.
+- Dependents of expatriate employees who are citizens of the United States with policy-mandated Board appointments.

-Dependents of non-US expatriate employees of organizations with policy-mandated Board appointments.
+- Dependents of expatriate employees of organizations with policy-mandated Board appointments.

 Qualified siblings of current CAC students.

-Non-U.S. applicants who have been enrolled in U.S. schools or overseas schools that offer an American curriculum immediately prior to applying to CAC.
+Host country national applicants who have been enrolled in U.S. schools or overseas schools that offer an American or IB curriculum immediately prior to applying to CAC.

 In addition to these priorities, decisions regarding admission of applicants may be based on other factors including, but not limited to, an assessment of the student’s potential to be successful at CAC, contribution to the school’s educational and co-curricular program, and the school’s goal to maintain a cultural balance in the student body as well as the American character of the institution as prescribed by CAC’s mission.